 Look for the seller’s license from the Wisconsin Department of Agriculture, Trade and Consumer Protection (not the U.S. Department of Agriculture).
 Their current license should be posted at the place of business.
-If you’re buying from a breeder who sells fewer than 25 dogs a year, he/she is not required to be licensed under this program.
+If you’re buying from a breeder who sells fewer than 25 dogs a year, they are not required to be licensed under this program.

 Get it in writing – what happens if you’re not satisfied with the dog?
 There is no protection in Wisconsin law for you once you take the dog home.
 You should get a written health guarantee that spells out your options for return or exchange if the dog becomes ill or is otherwise unsatisfactory.

 Don’t reward bad behavior.
 If you see dogs in miserable conditions, you may feel compelled to get them out of those conditions.
 But you are only giving money to someone who will continue to abuse and neglect more animals.
 Instead, report those conditions to us and to local law enforcement.